 A Beautiful Whole

 Having a well-balanced repertoire of interpersonal skills will allow you to handle any situation more gracefully.
 You need listening skills to balance assertiveness, non-verbal communication to balance questioning, etc. Nobody is perfect and learning these skills will forever be a work in progress.
-Still, you can get there faster with a little help: become a conversational master with these 6 lessons for better communication.
+Still, you can get there faster with a little help: become a communication master with these lessons.